Social accountability in the delivery of social protection: Unpacking the concept

 The first webinar unpacked the concept of social accountability, explaining the approaches and principles involved and specific considerations needed for its application in the social protection sector.

 Tamsin Ayliffe, Social Protection and Social Development Specialist

 Mr Jaime Gutiérrez, Director General of Planning and Monitoring.
 PROSPERA, Mexico

 Alice Livingstone, Social Protection Adviser at HelpAge International

-The second webinar will explore different approaches to social accountability (such as grievance and complaint mechanisms and community committees) and the design principles which strengthen social accountability, sustainability and scale up, and inclusion and accessibility of social accountability mechanisms.
-Date: Thursday 1st March.
-Time: TBC
+The second webinar has explored different approaches to social accountability (such as grievance and complaint mechanisms and community committees) and the design principles which strengthen social accountability, sustainability and scale up, and inclusion and accessibility of social accountability mechanisms.
+Held on 1 March 2018.

-The third webinar will consider the enabling environment for social accountability, that is the role of national legal frameworks and international conventions and instruments, the willingness and capacity of state actors to respond, and the role of information systems and technology.
-Date: Thursday 29th March.
-Time: TBC
+The third webinar considered the enabling environment for social accountability, that is the role of national legal frameworks and international conventions and instruments, the willingness and capacity of state actors to respond, and the role of information systems and technology.
+Held on 21 June 2018.

-Speakers from civil society, government and international specialists will present their perspectives and experiences of social accountability in social protection.
+Speakers from civil society, government and international specialists have presented their perspectives and experiences of social accountability in social protection.